Project Shadowchaser II

-Project Shadowchaser II, also known as Shadowchaser II, Night Scenes: Project Shadowchaser II, Night Siege and Armed And Deadly, is a 1994 science fiction film by director John Eyres.
+Project Shadowchaser II, also known as Shadowchaser II, Night Scenes: Project Shadowchaser II, Night Siege and Armed And Deadly, is a 1994 American direct-to-video science fiction film by director John Eyres.
 It is the second installment in the Project Shadowchaser film series.

 Premise

 A berserk android threatens mankind with nuclear annihilation, and three unlikely heroes must destroy it before it destroys everything.